terraform-aws-modules/terraform-aws-rds/UPGRADE-6.0.md

 ### Retaining use of random password

-The following example demonstrates the changes that users can elect to make to avoid any potential disruptions when upgrading if electing not to use RDS password management with SecretsManager `manage_master_user_password`.
+The following example demonstrates the changes that users can elect to make to avoid any potential disruptions when upgrading if electing not to use RDS password management with SecretsManager `manage_master_user_password` when previously using `create_random_password`.

+In this example, the `random_password` resource is added alongside the existing module to preserve the existing password.

 ```hcl
 resource "random_password" "master_password" {